Nkosana-263/alx-low_level_programming/0x01-variables_if_else_while/README.md

 nkosana@ubuntu:~/0x01$
 ```

 ## Task 2.

-I sometimes suffer from insomnia.
-And when I can't fall asleep, I play what I call the alphabet game
+> "I sometimes suffer from insomnia.
+And when I can't fall asleep, I play what I call the alphabet game." - Roz Chast

 [`2-print_alphabet.c`](2-print_alphabet.c)
 Prints the alphabet in lowercase, followed by a new line.